dkkim93/CASL/README.md

-# CASL
-TensorFlow Implementation of Crossmodal Attentive Skill Learner (CASL)
+# Crossmodal Attentive Skill Learner (CASL)

-(Code upload coming soon)
+# Hybrid CPU-GPU implementation based on https://github.com/NVlabs/GA3C/
+# Codebase WIP and updates tentative -- this message will disappear once all necessary files uploaded

+#### Dependencies:
+TensorFlow is required.
+For other dependencies, refer to src/dependencies_install.sh

+#### To Run:
+Use the following script: src/tensorflow/CASL/_ctt.sh

+# Code maintained by https://github.com/shayegano and https://github.com/dkkim93